-the Governors and with the safeguarding team.
+A record of training will be held by the Clerk to the Governors and with the safeguarding team.

-It is good practice for governors to complete Prevent Awareness elearning either through the Home Office course.
+It is good practice for governors to complete Prevent Awareness e-learning either through the Home Office course.
 The safeguarding team will hold a record of all training.